-When it is completed, the builder’s solicitor will write to your solicitor giving you 14 days to complete.
+When it is completed, the builder’s solicitor will write to your solicitor giving you 14 days to complete it.
 You then need to engage an Architect/Engineer to inspect the property and draw up a snag list.
 When the snags have been completed to your satisfaction, the loan can be drawn down and completed.
-There are currently strict rules and procedures in places in relation to access to sites therefore you should have your snag organised in time so as to ensure your architect / engineer is given access to the site to carry this out in a timely fashion.
+There are currently strict rules and procedures in place in relation to access to sites therefore you should have your snag organised in time so as to ensure your architect/engineer is given access to the site to carry this out in a timely fashion.

 At this stage, you must ensure that your life cover and fire cover are in place and that details of the same have been forwarded to the bank.
 In relation to life cover, it is helpful to arrange for the terms of the cover to be accepted prior to signing contracts.

 On completion, the closing documentation comprising all of the title deeds, the signed deed transferring ownership and the keys are exchanged for the balance of the agreed purchase.
 The transaction will then be complete and you have ownership of the property.
 The title documents are then stamped and registered and returned to you or your bank.